theAvoidact.com

 Grave injury is defined by WCL § 11.
 The definition is specific and courts apply it strictly.
 It is not sufficient that an injury is serious, permanent, or disabling in a general sense.

-The statutory list of grave injuries under WCL § 11 (UNVERIFIED: confirm against current statutory text) includes: death, permanent and total disability, amputation of an arm, leg, hand, or foot, loss of multiple fingers or toes, paraplegia, quadriplegia, total and permanent blindness or deafness, loss of nose, loss of ear, permanent and severe facial disfigurement, and loss of an index finger.
+The statutory list of grave injuries under WCL § 11 (verify against current statutory text) includes: death, permanent and total disability, amputation of an arm, leg, hand, or foot, loss of multiple fingers or toes, paraplegia, quadriplegia, total and permanent blindness or deafness, loss of nose, loss of ear, permanent and severe facial disfigurement, and loss of an index finger.

 The courts have consistently held that conditions not on the enumerated list do not qualify, even if they result in complete inability to work.
 A spinal injury that causes significant disability but not paraplegia or quadriplegia, for example, generally does not qualify.
 Traumatic brain injury has been the subject of considerable litigation, and its status depends heavily on the specific findings.